Think snow and cold weather means you can’t play outside? Think again.

 Most places that sell ski passes also offer introductory lessons.
 Lessons aren’t an absolute must, but they’re a great way to introduce proper technique, speed up the learning process, and avoid some painful bruises.

 Disclosure: Hey!
 Welcome to our disclaimer.
-Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor The Bancorp Bank, our partner bank, endorses any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
+Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple or our partner bank, BBVA Compass, endorses any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.